HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/strictly-typed-json.md

 var json = haxe.Json.parse(sys.io.File.getContent(path));
 ```

-Instead, if you load the JSON in a macro, then the JSON data will be available at compile-time and therefore the types will be known:
+Instead, if you load the JSON in a macro, then the JSON data will be available at compile time and therefore the types will be known:

 Create a file called **JsonMacro.hx** (or whatever you like) and add this:
 ```haxe